aurelius-ai/navalgame1/README.md

 # navalgame1
-Developed strategic naval games using Apache Commons IO, Lang and Codec.
+Developed strategic naval games in java using Apache Commons IO, Lang and Codec.